 In summary, Halal ETFs offer a more diversified and often more liquid investment option, while Halal Shares provide direct ownership in individual companies.
 Both options require careful research to ensure compliance with Islamic principles.

-Many conventional ETFs invest in companies that involve haram activities under Shariah law. iShares ITA and SPDR XAR are some examples of conventional ETFs that are not Shariah-compliant as they invest in Aerospace and Military (Investopedia, 2022).
+Many conventional ETFs invest in companies that involve haram activities under Sharia law. iShares ITA and SPDR XAR are some examples of conventional ETFs that are not Sharia-compliant as they invest in Aerospace and Military (Investopedia, 2022).
 Many ETFs do not consider environmental, social, or governance (ESG) criteria when selecting investments.
-Shariah compliance and ESG criteria both seek to promote sustainable and responsible investing.
-However, Shariah compliance has extra requirements above ESG investing such as avoiding interest.
+Sharia compliance and ESG criteria both seek to promote sustainable and responsible investing.
+However, Sharia compliance has extra requirements above ESG investing such as avoiding interest.

 In contrast, the ESG benchmark assesses a company’s environmental, social, and governance practices.
 ESG considers a range of environmental factors when making investment decisions.
 These include a company’s climate policies, energy use, waste, and pollution.
 Social factors include a company’s stakeholder relations, diversity, justice, and fighting against racism.